abdullahemad12/abcoolc/README.md

 #### Disclaimer

-some parts of the code found here is attributed to Prof. Alex Aiken and StanfordOnline - SOE.YCSCS1.
+Some parts of the code found here is attributed to Prof. Alex Aiken and StanfordOnline - SOE.YCSCS1.
 My personal work counts as ~11k lines of code and the documentation of the 4 components.